NourEldeenMahmoud/XPBot/README.md

 2. Set up environment variables
 3. Use systemd or PM2 for process management

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 This bot is for educational and personal use.
 Make sure to comply with Discord's Terms of Service and your server's rules.

-## 🆘 Support

-If you encounter any issues:
-1. Check the logs for error messages
-2. Verify your configuration
-3. Ensure the bot has proper permissions
-4. Open an issue on GitHub

----

 **Made with ❤️ for the Discord community**